Super Street Fighter II: Fujitsu FM Towns

 The FM Towns version was released exclusively in Japan on October 28, 1994.
 The player characters reproduced faithfully from the arcade version, but the backgrounds lack the original's parallax scrolling effect.
-The Q-Sound soundtrack of the arcade version is reproduced faithfully in this version, with an arranged version offered as an alternative (this version later featured in the 3DO version of Super Turbo and console versions of Hyper Street Fighter II).
+The Q-Sound soundtrack of the arcade version is reproduced faithfully in this version, with an arranged version offered as an alternative (this version was later featured in the 3DO version of Super Turbo and console versions of Hyper Street Fighter II).
 A color edit that allows players to alter each character's color scheme was added.
 Like the X68000 version, it also included an adapter for the CPS Fighter joystick controller.

-Other Versions
+Other versions

-Super Street Fighter II was converted by Eurocom to MS-DOS CD-ROM and Amiga in North America and Europe in 1995.
-Both versions were based on the SNES version rather than the arcade.
+Super Street Fighter II was ported to MS-DOS by Rozner Labs and published by Capcom in 1996 (despite the fact that its successor, Super Street Fighter II Turbo, had already been ported to the same system by Eurocom and published by GameTek the year prior).

+The game was ported to the Amiga computer by Freestyle Software and published by U.S. Gold in 1995.

 It is in the original Street Fighter Collection for the PlayStation and Sega Saturn, released in 1997.
 However, this version lacks the 8-player tournament that appeared in the arcade and on other versions.

-A home arcade cabinet featuring Super Street Fighter II, Turbo, and Champion Edition, was released by Arcade1Up.
+A home arcade cabinet featuring Super Street Fighter II, Turbo, and Champion Edition was released by Arcade1Up.

-It is in the Street Fighter 30th Anniversary Collection for the Nintendo Switch, Xbox One, and PlayStation 4.
+It is in the Street Fighter 30th Anniversary Collection for the Nintendo Switch, Xbox One, Windows and PlayStation 4.

 Reception

 Arcade

-In Japan, Game Machine listed Super Street Fighter II in its November 1, 1993 issue as being the most-popular table arcade game at the time.
+In Japan, Game Machine listed Super Street Fighter II as the most popular table arcade game of October 1993.
 It became the sixth highest-grossing arcade game of 1994 in Japan.

 In North America, Capcom launched the game with up to 1,000 Super Street Fighter II units distributed to arcade operators on a revenue-sharing basis.
-RePlay reported that Super Street Fighter II was the most-popular arcade game in November 1993.
-Play Meter later listed Super Street Fighter II as the eighth most-popular arcade video game and fifth top arcade conversion kit in January 1994.
+RePlay reported that Super Street Fighter II was the most popular arcade game in of November 1993.
+Play Meter later listed Super Street Fighter II as the eighth most popular arcade video game and fifth top arcade conversion kit of January 1994.

 In early 1994, Capcom projected sales of Super Street Fighter II to reach 100,000 arcade units sold worldwide.